rcamilo1526/rcamilo1526/README.md

 - ⚡ Fun fact: ...
 -->

-- :briefcase: I'm currently working in RappiPay #fintech #rappi as Data Engineer.
+- :briefcase: I'm currently working in Globant as Semi Senior Data Engineer.
 - :notebook: Cadastral and Geodesic Engineer, experience in GIS Geographic Information Systems.

 - :computer: I'm an appasionate of Data Science specially Spatial Data Science and the field of Computer Vision.